-Success: The County received he GFOA Award on the County's FY 2013 CAFR for the fifth voor in a row year in a row.
+Success: The County received he GFOA Award on the County's FY 2013 CAFR for the fifth year in a row.

 Impacts: This awards shows the general public, Council, ratings agencies, auditors, etc. that the County's Finance Department is improving and becoming on of the State's best.